FezzedOne/epsilon-rp/docs/rules.rst

 - **Spite RP:** Adjusting a character's behaviour or actions based on OOC relationships and vendettas.
 Sometimes, spite RP goes to the point of outright harassment.
 - **Forced RP:** Abuse or bending of the rules in order to force an RP action on someone else's character.
 - **Non-player character (NPC):** Any character not directly RPed by any player.
-- **Multi-clienting:** Connecting to the server with multiple SB clients to be able to RP multiple characters.
+- **Multi-clienting:** Being present on the hub with multiple SB clients to be able to RP multiple characters.

 Important stuff
 ~~~~~~~~~~~~~~~